bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/read-only.md

 Sorry, you can’t do that.

-The global variable `undefined` is also read-only, so you can’t silence the infamous “undefined is not a function” error by doing this:
+The global variable `undefined` is also read-only, so you can’t silence the infamous "undefined is not a function” error by doing this:

     'use strict';
     undefined = function() {};  // TypeError: "undefined" is read-only